twpayne/go-meteomatics/README.md

 ## Key features

 * Idomatic Go API.
-* Support for CSV, JSON, and PNG formats.
+* Support for CSV, JSON, and PNG requests.
 * Support for all location types.
 * Support for all parameters.
 * Support for all time types.
 * Support for `context`.
 * Support for Go modules.
+* Well tested.

 ## Example